UrsaDK/GmailSync/README.md

         -? --help               Display this help message
         --version               Script and BASH version info

-        Arguments               All agruments are optional and
+        Arguments               All arguments are optional and
         ---------               can be supplied in any order.

         A list of folders (space separated) which are to be